A-Emile/VescBLEBridge/README.md

 #define BLE_SECURITY_PASSKEY 123456
 ```

 Re-flash the firmware.
-The first time a device connects it will be prompted for the passkey, and the bond is remembered afterwards. *(The connecting app must support BLE passkey entry.)*
+The first time a device connects it will be prompted for the passkey, and the bond is remembered afterwards.

-## Contributing

-We welcome contributions from the community!
-If you have ideas for improvements, feature requests, or bug reports, please open an issue or submit a pull request.

-## Support

-For any questions or issues, feel free to open an issue.

-Happy riding!